B4PT0R/streamlit_notebook/README.md

 **Markdown/HTML cells**

 Add rich formatted text or layouts to your notebook with Markdown and HTML cells.
 They support variable interpolation using the `<<any_expression>>` syntax.
 The expression will be evaluated and replaced in the code.
+If the value changes, the displayed content will change as well.

 ```markdown
 # Analysis Results